JSearUK/Playthroughs/README.md

 - Default image files provided for save slot background and foreground.
 These may be replaced or edited as desired.
 By default, the foreground image is tinted via code to match the color scheme of the GUI of the host project; this can be altered or disabled.
 By default, the background image is simply transparent.

 *.../game/Mods/Playthroughs/overridescreens-saveload.rpy*
-- The code file minimally disturbs pre-existing game code: the `save():` and `load():` screens are overridden; `config.has_autosave` and `config.has_quicksave` are overridden - although these can be commented out; `config.after_load_transition` and `config.exit_transition` are also overridden.
-The last two are used to reset the Playthroughs system when loading, or exiting the menus.
+- The code file minimally disturbs pre-existing game code: the `save():` and `load():` screens are overridden, as are `config.after_load_transition` and `config.exit_transition`.
+The last two are used to reset the Playthroughs system when loading, or exiting the menus; if your code makes non-default use of these transitions already, please integrate the code found in the `ResetPtVars()` function into them.

 ---